Salvador Lazo

-Salvador Lazo Lazo (May 1, 1918 – April 11, 2000) was a Filipino prelate of the Roman Catholic Church.
-He served as Bishop of San Fernando de La Union from 1981 to 1993.
+Salvador Lazo y Lazo (May 1, 1918 – April 11, 2000) was a Filipino prelate of the Roman Catholic Church.
+A Traditionalist Catholic, he served as Bishop of San Fernando de La Union from 1981 to 1993, later on his life he joined the Society of Saint Pius X.

 Early life

 One of seven children, Lazo was born in Faire (present-day Santo Niño), Cagayan, to Fortunato and Emiliana Lazo.
 His father was the local Justice of the Peace.
 Following his mother's death during childbirth in 1926, his aunt helped raise the family.
 Lazo graduated from Santo Nino Central School in 1933, and then attended Cagayan National High School and Christ the King Seminary, run by the Divine Word Missionaries.
 During the Japanese occupation of World War II, he and his fellow novices were forced to continue their studies at Immaculate Conception Seminary in Vigan City.
 His brother, also a seminarian, was killed during this time.

 Priesthood

 Leaving the Divine Word Missionaries to serve the Diocese of Tuguegarao, Lazo was ordained to the priesthood by Archbishop Mariano Madriaga on March 22, 1947.
 He then served as an assistant priest at St. Peter's Cathedral in Vigan, and later at San Jose parish in Baggao.
 He also founded San Jose Academy.
 In 1950, Lazo was named prefect of discipline at the newly created San Jacinto Minor Seminary, of which he later became rector in 1951.

 He became parish priest of Lal-Lo in 1967 and, due to the large number of students, founded the Lyceum of Lal-Lo in 1968.